littleosbook/littleosbook/paging.md

 Preferably, the kernel should be placed at a very high virtual memory address, for example `0xC0000000` (3 GB).
 The user mode process is not likely to be 3 GB large, which is now the only way that it can conflict with the kernel.
-Having mapped at the virtual address 3 GB is called a _higher-half kernel_.
+When the kernel uses virtual addresses at 3 GB and above it is called a _higher-half kernel_.

 If the user mode process is larger than 3 GB, some pages will need to be swapped out by the kernel.
 Swapping pages will not be part of this book.